 If you are locked out of your room, either go to Abodus Reception or call them on your flat phone, and a member of the team will let you into your room.
 A member of Prime staff will need to check your ID.

-If Reception is closed, you can contact a member of Prime staff by calling the duty mobile.
-A member of staff is on site 24/7.
+If the reception is closed, you can contact a member of Abodus security staff by calling the security number.
+The security number is always displayed at the reception door or the entrance doors.
+A member of staff is on-site 24/7.

-There is a £25 charge for a replacement/lost key card.
-If you lose you key, you need to go to the Abodus reception desk with ID and you will be issued with a new key.
+There is a £10 charge for a replacement/lost key.
+If you lose your key, you need to go to the Abodus reception desk with ID and you will be issued with a new key.